 For over 20 years he has participated and continues to participate on the Canadian Home Builder's Association's National Technical Research Committee, he has given courses to contractors for the Government of Canada's national housing agency, CMHC (Canadian Mortgage and Housing Corporation), as well as the Canadian Government's R-2000 energy-efficient home program, he provides contractor training for various manufacturers, as well as attend all kinds of conferences and meetings on specific and problematic topics.
 His objective is to be a bridge between real problematic houses and all those people who have in-depth specialized knowledge.

 On the personal side he has 3 kids and a wife, none of whom are related to each other except for him and his biological son (another novel?).
-Oh, we can't forget the five grand kids.
+Oh, we can't forget the five grand kids and one great grand son.
 Originally from California, he lives in French in Quebec, works in Canada and the US in English and his official residence for tax purposes is Row 13C, Air Canada (he has some notion that may exempt him from provincial income taxes).
 The shoe size is 8-1/2, for those who need to know such details.

 The video above is a quick retrospective made in 2002 -- in case you'd rather see all of this in images.
 After leaving HGTV in 2005 he has continued his Montreal CJAD radio show, which can be listened to right here through the On Radio bar on the left of this screen, and he has incresed his video work through the Learning Curve tab above.
 Yes, this web site is his greatest concentration now because rather than repeating things, he can develop issues providing articles or even videos that improve with time.